Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: Absolutely maximal contextual correlations

 The results and calculations presented here are obtained using the mathematical framework of sheaf theory \cite{abramsky2011sheaf}, which has been employed to define AMCCs.
 Contextuality—a fundamentally nonclassical property—serves as a key feature within this model and is quantified by the contextual fraction ($CF$), which ranges between $0$ and $1$.
 Accordingly, three classes of models can be distinguished: noncontextual $(\mathrm{CF} = 0)$, contextual $(0 < \mathrm{CF} < 1)$, and maximally contextual $(\mathrm{CF} = 1)$ \cite{CF}.
 Any empirical model can thus be expressed as a convex combination of a noncontextual and a maximally contextual component.

-Furthermore, the mathematical formalism allows for the simulation of empirical models and their associated measurement scenarios, as defined in Section~(\ref{sec 00}).
-In this section, we utilize these concepts to introduce a new class of maximal contextual correlations, based on the maximally contextual model.
-These correlations are of particular interest as they satisfy the all-versus-nothing (AVN) proof, and are therefore referred to as face-non-signaling (FNS) correlations \cite{FNSandallvsnothingequivalece}.
-The required mathematical definitions are defined below in this Section.
+In this section, we utilize these concepts, as well as those discussed in the previous section, to introduce a new class of maximal contextual correlations based on the maximally contextual model.
+These correlations are of particular interest as they are the face nosignaling correlations, which generally satisfy the algebraic form of AVN proof \cite{cohom_AVN_abramsky_et_al2015}.
+The required mathematical definitions are defined below in this section.

 \begin{defn}[Maximal Marginals] For any $(n,m,o)$ Bell scenario, the correlations are called \emph{maximal marginals} if all marginals satisfy

 where $U = \{X_1,\dots,X_k\} \subset \mathcal{X}$ and each $x_i \in \{0,1\}$. \end{defn}